 Up 1 km from the abbey in Chiusure is an excellent pizzeria Ristorante La Terrazza serving classic meals on the north side of the village with panoramic views.
 The Osteria il Paradiso inside the village offers a classic simple menu of summertime food of cold starters, hot soups and pastas at fair prices.
 Paradiso also has a wide covered terrace up front and a great view to the abbey.

-Al Botteghino, is an established road-house restaurant on the way from Torrita to Pienza, near the town of Montefollonico.
-Simple but excellent cooking, very popular with locals, one of our favorite Tuscan “truck-stops”.
-We had lunch there in May 2017 and it was superb.
-Try the anjovy starter and warm crostinis (can be shared), for pasta course the surprisingly small and light gnocchi with gorgonzola sauce, heavenly!
-Best meaty pork ribs!
-Thisrreally is the best place in the area for pork ribs and sausages, mouthwatering and grilled juicy delicious.
-They also serve pizza which looked very good.
+Ristorante Pizzaria il Botteghino is an established road-house restaurant and pizzeria in Tuscany on the way from Torrita to Pienza, near the town of Montefollonico.
+Their good and simple cooking is very popular with the locals and delivery truck drivers.
+This is one of our favorite Tuscan “truck-stops”.
+We recently had dinner there and it was again superb.
+For starters, try the marinated anchovy fillets and warm crostini, they can easily be shared.
+For the pasta course I had the surprisingly light and small gnocchi with gorgonzola sauce, heavenly!
+This large restaurant is the best place in the area for grilled juicy pork ribs and sausages.
+They also serve pizza that looked good, but we haven’t tasted it yet.
+The helpful waiters speak some English.
 Large covered outdoor dining areas.
 Closed on Tuesdays.
-Located on the main road at the intersection, address: Localita’ Osteria delle Noci 25, 53049 Torrita di Siena.
+Last visit May 2017.
+Located along the SP15 at a fork in the road.
+Address: 25, Loc.
+Osteria Delle Noci – 53049 Torrita di Siena (SI).
 0577-668-031. ($)

-La Chiusa, another famous restaurant we stay away from.
+La Chiusa is another famous restaurant we stay away from.
 Go instead to La Grotta or Locanda dell’Amorosa or Mondo X La Frateria for good fine dining in this region.

 Osteria La Porta, excellent restaurant and wine bar, recently re-done, popular with Italians who come to enjoy the fresh and creative interpretation of local specials, and the spellbinding hilltop village.
 Ask for a table on the terrace with panoramic views.
 Last visit in May 2016.
 Closed on Thursdays.
 Small restaurant, best to make a reservations.
 English spoken by Daria, the wonderful owner.
 Located at the town gate.
 0578-755-163. www.osterialaporta.it/osteria.en.php ($$)*